 GitKB with Codex

-GitKB ships with a Codex integration that scaffolds agent-ready skills, instructions, and command shortcuts.
+GitKB ships with a Codex integration that scaffolds agent-ready skills and instructions.
 Use it to keep Codex sessions grounded in GitKB context, code intelligence, and task traceability.
+Repo-local Codex skills are adapters for the canonical workflows in .kb/skills/.

 Scaffold the integration